-(a) Operating and building leases (continued):
+- (a) Operating and building leases (continued): - (ii) North Building (continued):

-At March 31, 2018 the University is obligated to make the following minimum lease payments with respect to operating equipment in each of the next five fiscal years ending March 31:
+At March 31, 2019 the University is obligated to make the following minimum lease payments with respect to operating equipment in each of the next five fiscal years ending March 31:

-- (b) GNW Campus Trust commitments: - (i) The GNW Campus Trust has provided letters of guarantee totaling \$1,380,261 (2017 \$2,284,676) for various on-site and off-site servicing and street works projects. - (ii) The GNW site is currently zoned pursuant to CD-1 (402) Comprehensive Development Zone.
-A condition of the CD-1 zoning is related to servicing and engineering obligations both on and off the site.
-When the site was partially gifted, these obligations were assumed by the Trust when it and the partner institutions entered into an Assignment and Assumptions Agreement with the City of Vancouver in 2002.
+(b) GNW Campus Trust commitments:

+- (i) The GNW Campus Trust has provided letters of guarantee totaling \$423,613 (2017 \$1,380,261) for various on-site and off-site servicing and street works projects. - (ii) The GNW site is currently zoned pursuant to CD-1 (402) Comprehensive Development Zone.
+A condition of the CD-1 zoning is related to servicing and engineering commitments both on and off the site.
+When the site was partially gifted, these commitments were assumed by the Trust when it and the partner institutions entered into an Assignment and Assumptions Agreement with the City of Vancouver in 2002.
 This agreement pertains to the entire land area under CD-1 (402) zoning, including land not owned by the Trust.
 This agreement obligates the Trust to reimburse the City of Vancouver for certain costs in addition to carrying out certain on-site and off-site servicing works.
 The timing of payments is largely contingent on activities that may be performed by the Trust in the coming years as part of its site development plan. - (iii) Effective September 1, 2010, the GNW Campus Trust entered into a Management Services Agreement with SFU whereby SFU will provide certain budget and financial services, student services, and academic and administrative services relating to the Masters in Digital Media (MDM) program.
 The Agreement was amended on December 2, 2014 to include an allocation of space in buildings 685 and 577 for the MDM program, and the appointment of a principal contact by SFU to oversee the terms of the Agreement.
 The Trust agrees to pay SFU six percent (6%) of the gross tuition and mandatory fees in return for these services.
-The agreement was renewed in December 2015 for another three-year term expiring in December 2018.
+The agreement was renewed in December 2015 for another three-year term expiring in December 2018 and then extended one more year expiring in December 2019.